eriklong95/linking/dynamic-link/dynamic-linking.template.md

 The interesting thing is that if we debug with `gdb` and stand at the point where `addvec` is about to be called from `main`, the value in `GOT[3]` is actually
 different: At that point, the GOT entry holds the runtime address of `addvec`.
 When does that change?.
-See when we change to real address of `addvec`
+We can actually find out by setting a break point at the `_start`.
+Then execution will halt at `_start` in the dynamic linker.
+At that point `GOT[3]` has not changed yet.
+But when we get to `_start` from `prog`, the value has changed to what is the actual runtime address of `addvec`.
+How exactly did the dynamic linker compute this value?

+With the value in `GOT[3]` updated, it is now clear what will happen when we get to the call to `addvec` in `main`: we will execute the code for `addvec@plt` which jumps to the address stored in `GOT[3]` which is now the address of `addvec`.
+All is good!

 The symbol tables have the following entries for `addvec`: